 A child or adult with selective mutism does not refuse or choose not to speak at certain times, they're literally unable to speak.

-The expectation to talk to certain people triggers a freeze response with feelings of panic, like a bad case of stage fright, and talking is impossible.
+The expectation to talk to certain people triggers a freeze response with feelings of anxiety and panic, and talking is impossible.

-In time, the person will learn to anticipate the situations that provoke this distressing reaction and do all they can to avoid them.
+In time, the person may learn to anticipate the situations that provoke this distressing reaction and do all they can to avoid them.

 However, people with selective mutism are able to speak freely to certain people, such as close family and friends, when nobody else is around to trigger the freeze response.

 Selective mutism affects about 1 in 140 young children.
-It's more common in girls and children who are learning a second language, such as those who've recently migrated from their country of birth.
+It's more common in girls and children who have recently migrated from their country of birth.

 Signs of selective mutism

-Selective mutism usually starts in early childhood, between age 2 and 4.
+Selective mutism can start at any age, but most often starts in early childhood, between age 2 and 4.
 It's often first noticed when the child starts to interact with people outside their family, such as when they begin nursery or school.

 The main warning sign is the marked contrast in the child's ability to engage with different people, characterised by a sudden stillness and frozen facial expression when they're expected to talk to someone who's outside their comfort zone.